You cannot resist the lure of a good story

 It was DIY salmon fishing.
 There were no fishing guides.
 Justin equipped us with 18-foot skiffs powered by 45-horse outboard motors, some tackle, anchovies for bait and all the beer you could buy and drink.
 He provided pointers on where to fish depending on the time of day and tide, and off we went.

 Then he told me something that changed everything

-Then Justin leaned in with his hand still swimming like the bait anchovy on my line and coached, “When you see that tip rise up, give it just enough of a tug to interrupt the swimming motion of your bait.
+Then Justin leaned in with his hand still swimming like the anchovy bait on my line and coached, “When you see that tip rise up, give it just enough of a tug to interrupt the swimming motion of your bait.”
 His hand spasmed.
-“That King will see that awkward flutter and instinctually strike, and strike hard.
+“That King will see the awkward flutter and instinctually strike, and strike hard.
 It can’t help itself.”

-On our second trip past ‘The Wall’ I was glued to the tip of my pole.
+I was glued to the tip of my pole on our second pass.

-It vibrated in nervous rhythm with the outboard and slowly bobbed up and down to the cadence of the water.
-Then, almost imperceptibly, the tip of my pole eased down toward the emerald sea.
+It vibrated in nervous rhythm with the outboard and slowly bobbed up and down to the cadence of the subtle swells.
+Then, almost imperceptibly, the tip of my pole eased down toward the swirling emerald sea.
 It held there a moment, and then popped back up to its comfortable position.